 Her was accompanied by the Director-General of the Spanish Tourism Institute, Manuel Butler, as the pair visited the trade fair on Monday morning, beginning at the Turespaña stand.
 With a surface area of 660 square metres, it hosts 10 Spanish regions and 36 Spanish hotel agencies and companies, travel agencies and transport companies.

 The regions of Andalusia, Catalonia, the Canary Islands, the Balearic Islands and Murcia have their own stand.
-In total, the Spanish presence at the trade fair occupies a surface area of some 2,986 square metres with 347 registered exhibitors.
+In total, the Spanish presence at the trade fair occupies a surface area of some 2,986 square metres with 347 registered exhibitors, which also included a delegation from Barbados.

 Nadal highlighted the Spanish presence and recalled that our country is the leading tourist power in tourism competitiveness and the third ranked in terms of number of inbound tourists.
 During his visit, the minister, who pointed out that Spain closed the year with more than 80 million visitors, observed how the different regional departments and the sector as a whole expressed their optimism at the outlook for the close of 2017 and 2018 in general.